 RIP Pharoah Sanders (1940-2022)

-For the anniversary year 2023, his third appearance at Enjoy Jazz was firmly planned.
+His third appearance at Enjoy Jazz was firmly planned for the anniversary year 2023.
 Deeply saddened, we now have to accept that this will no longer happen.
 On Saturday, a few weeks before his 82nd birthday, the great saxophonist Pharoah Sanders passed away.
-Sanders was not only a culmination of ethnic jazz, visible far beyond the genre.
-He was also an integral part of that band of the late John Coltrane that prepared free jazz.
-Among other things, he was involved in Trane's epochal masterpiece "Ascension."
-Later, he made important contributions to Alice Coltrane's spiritual-universal jazz, among others.
+Sanders was not only a visible culmination of ethno-jazz far beyond the genre.
+He was also an integral part of the late John Coltrane's band, which paved the way for free jazz.
+Among other things, he was involved in Trane's epochal masterpiece "Ascension".
+He later made important contributions to Alice Coltrane's spiritual-universal jazz.
 From the mid-1960s, he also made a name for himself with his own projects such as "Tauhid" and "Karma" (both published by Impulse!).
 His work from this phase in particular is still considered groundbreaking today.
-After not releasing an album for over ten years, Sanders came back with a bang in 2021: "Promises" is a brilliant collaboration with British electronic musician Floating Point and the London Symphony Orchestra.
-Andrian Kreye classified the album effusively as "sensational" in the SZ.
-With it, Sanders had found an age style that could make tones speak and pauses sing.
+After not releasing an album for over ten years, Sanders returned in 2021 with a bang: "Promises" is a brilliant collaboration with British electronic musician Floating Point and the London Symphony Orchestra.
+Andrian Kreye exuberantly classified the album as "sensational" in the SZ.
+With it, Sanders had found an age-old style that could make sounds speak and pauses sing.

 Photo : Manfred Rinderspacher